AnyChart/docs.anychart.com/Gantt_Chart_NEW/Elements/Overview.md

 ## Articles

-The articles in this section explain how to configure:
+Articles in this section explain how to configure:

 * [Project Chart](#project_chart), [Resource Chart](#resource_chart) – all elements of one type
 * [All Elements](#all_elements) – all elements at once